 7.6.2 It shall not be possible to switch off the air supply inadvertently as assessed during the practical performance test.

-Testing shall be done in accordance with 8.16
+Testing shall be done in accordance with 8.16.

 7.6.3 If a means is provided to adjust the air supply then it shall not be possible to change the classification during use.
 The mechanism which adjusts the flow rate shall simultaneously indicate the appropriate reference to the selected classification (see Table 1) as specified in the manufacturer’s information.
 The mechanism shall be so designed that it is not possible inadvertently to change the air flow.